a-ahandani/ah-toc/README.md

 ## Example

-Here's a basic example of using `TableOfContent`:
+Here's a basic example of using `TableOfContents`:

 ```html
 <body>